2018 TCS New York City Marathon

 Stay-Focused is pleased to be an Official Charity Partner of the 2018 TCS New York City Marathon.
 “The TCS New York City Marathon provides a unique platform for dedicated runners to pursue their goals while raising awareness for causes that are close to their hearts.”

-Team Stay-Focused will have six runners, each raising at least $5,500 in support of Stay-Focused and its programs for teens with disabilities.
-Each member of the team will be profiled below as the team takes shape.
-The team will be managed by Roger Muller, who ran his first marathon (at the age of 65) in 2014 as a member of Stay-Focused’s first Charity Partner team.
+The team will be managed by Roger Muller, who ran his first marathon (at age 65) in 2014, as a member of Stay-Focused’s first Charity Partner team.

 To make a donation in support of our runners and Stay-Focused, please…